 The BELIEF conferences, sponsored by the Belief Functions and Applications Society, are dedicated to the confrontation of ideas, the reporting of recent achievements and the presentation of the wide range of applications of this theory.
-The first edition of this conference series was held in Brest, France, in 2010, the second edition in Compiègne, France, in 2012, the third edition in Oxford, UK, in 2014, the fourth edition in Prague, Czech Republic, in 2016, and the fifth edition in Compiègne, France in 2018.
+The first edition of this conference series was held in Brest, France, in 2010.
+Later editions were held in Compiègne, France in 2012, Oxford, UK in 2014, Prague, Czech Republic in 2016, and again in Compiègne, France in 2018.
 The Sixth International Conference on Belief Functions (BELIEF 2021) will be located in Shanghai, China, on October 15-17, 2021, together with the 2021 International Conference on Cognitive analytics, Granular computing, and Three-way decisions (CCGT).
 It will be held both onsite and online due to the COVID-19 situation (see Venue and Registration below for details).

-The expected length of papers is no longer than 8 pages, references included, that should present original contributions with significant results.
+The expected length of papers is no longer than 10 pages, references included, that should present original contributions with significant results.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each accepted paper, acting on behalf of all of the authors of that paper, will have to complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 Original contributions are solicited on theoretical aspects including, but not limited to